 And some emotions will have no direct solution like feeling anxious about what will happen in the future, and so it may be unclear how to move forward.

 As a result, there are many factors that impact emotional well-being, and as a professional, identifying what drives the challenges is of vital importance.
 These underlying factors that drive a person’s emotional state are NOT always emotional in nature, and therefore sometimes another treatment is indicated.
 To make this very clear, if a person has cancer, it is devastating and will have a negative impact on the person’s emotional well-being (and everyone around).
 But emotional treatment would not be sufficient (albeit emotional support would be indicated).

 Similarly, nowadays our world is highly complex and requires a high level of thinking work such as absorbing knowledge, organizing information, remembering new information, and so on.
 To illustrate, a simple task of going to the grocery store requires orientation, remembering what one wanted to buy, inhibiting impulsive buying (buying stuff one did not need), monitoring one’s budget and one’s time as needed (all of these are considered part of thinking functions).
 If a person cannot complete such a task successfully, the person usually will experience at least some negative emotions.

 Helping people clarify the reasons that drive their negative emotions, and how to address them, is an important piece of therapeutic care at Mind your Brain.
-This includes addressing cognitive difficulties utilizing principles of cognitive rehabilitation for people whose thinking has been impacted by a brain injury.
+This includes addressing cognitive difficulties by utilizing principles of cognitive rehabilitation for people whose thinking has been impacted by a brain injury.

 If you are someone who is dealing with challenges following a concussion or another brain injury, you could continue reading here

-If you are a caregiver of someone with physical injury, cognitive decline, or dementia, you can read more here
+If you are a caregiver of someone with physical injury, cognitive decline, or dementia, you find additional information and resources here